paritytech/polkadot-staking-miner/README.md

 where

 - Nominators choose validators they trust with their stake
-- Phragmén algorithm selects the optimal validator aiming to
+- Phragmén algorithm selects the optimal validator with the following goals:
   - **Maximize total stake**: Select validators with the most backing stake
   - **Minimize variance**: Distribute stake as evenly as possible among selected validators
   - **Support diversity**: Enable smaller validators to participate

-This optimization is computationally intensive and cannot yet be solved on-chain due to block time and resource constraints.
+This optimization is computationally intensive and cannot _yet_ be solved on-chain due to block time and resource constraints.
 Instead, the blockchain runs a **multi-phase election**:

 1. **Snapshot Phase**: Collect all staking data (validators, nominators, stakes)
 2. **Signed Phase**: Off-chain actors (miners) compute optimal solutions and submit them